 If you experience a dispute at work and cannot resolve it, you may wish to make a claim to an employment tribunal.

-Seeking advice from our employment law team early in proceedings will ensure your case is prepared correctly and you are represented fairly.
+Seeking advice from our employment law team before, or at an early stage in, proceedings will ensure your case is prepared correctly and you are represented fairly.
 We will discuss the possible outcomes of your case and give you an idea of the range of compensation you might get if you win your case in the tribunal.

 Settle your claim